joshua-jinu/Email-Bot/README.md

    - The sheet containing the email addresses should be named `Sheet1`.
    - **Email addresses should be in the first column (A) of the sheet.**

-3. (Optional) If you have an attachment, uncomment the relevant lines in the script and set the `filename` variable to the path of your attachment. line 14 and lines 62-75 have to be uncommented and the filename needs to be specified
+3. (Optional) If you have an attachment, uncomment the relevant lines in the script and set the `filename` variable to the relative path of your attachment.

+   line 14 and lines 62-75 have to be uncommented

 ## Usage